Detect cracks in concrete surfaces.

 Özgenel, Çağlar Fırat (2019), “Concrete Crack Images for Classification”, Mendeley Data, v2 Reference

-The dataset has 20000 images each of two categories — with and without cracks on concrete surfaces without any augmentation techniques applied.
+The dataset has 20000 images in each of two categories — with and without cracks on concrete surfaces without any augmentation techniques applied.

 The dataset has two folders — negative and positive, each with their respective images.